Iguro02/supercharge-bot/README.md

 ## Known Limitations

 - **In-memory sessions:** Restart clears all sessions.
 For production, replace `session.py` with Redis (`redis-py`, TTL=30min).
-- **Gemini rate limits:** Free tier has 15 RPM / 1M TPD.
+- **Gemini rate limits:** Free tier has 10 RPM  & 20 RPD.
 Sufficient for evaluation; upgrade for production.
 - **Intent classifier:** Rule-based regex works well for known patterns.
 Edge cases (ambiguous phrasing) may hit `unknown`.
 A Gemini-based intent classifier call would handle these better.
 - **Language:** English only.
 SuperCharge SG's Singapore audience may benefit from Mandarin/Malay support.
 - **No rate limiting per user:** Add FastAPI middleware or a token bucket in `session.py` for production.
+- **Railway Free Tier Limitation:**  Free tier deployment of Railway limits the use of GPU for Sentance Tranformer due to Build Image Size Execeeding Quota, possibly limiting the full potential of RAG Retrieval.

 ---